ytdl-org/youtube-dl/README.md

 Most likely, you'll want to use various options.
 For a list of what can be done, have a look at [youtube_dl/YoutubeDL.py](https://github.com/rg3/youtube-dl/blob/master/youtube_dl/YoutubeDL.py#L69).
 For a start, if you want to intercept youtube-dl's output, set a `logger` object.

-Here's a more complete example of a program that only outputs errors, and downloads/converts the video as mp3:
+Here's a more complete example of a program that outputs only errors (and a short message after the download is finished), and downloads/converts the video to an mp3 file:

     import youtube_dl